gnyanateja/whitepanda/README.md

 import com.appyhigh.mylibrary.share.ShareDynamicLink

 ```
+1. Create a Domain Link in your linked firebase account to use Dynamic Linking

-1. To receive Dynamic Links, add the following intent-filter to your *AndroidManifest.xml* file
+2. To receive Dynamic Links, add the following intent-filter to your *AndroidManifest.xml* file

 ```
 <intent-filter>